AndreiSva/mircy/README.md

 ## Building & Running

 To build mircy you'll need a working installation of meson and ninja.
-You can generate the build files by running `meson build --release` and then `ninja -C build'.
+You can generate the build files by running `meson build --release` and then `ninja -C build`.
 This will build mircy inside the `./build` directory.

 ## Caveats